This article talks about a feature of our Accurx Desktop toolbar.

 Multiple times (no restriction)

-6. How long does Accurx host the file for, before it is deleted (data retention)?
+6. How long does Accurx host the file, before it is deleted (data retention)?

 7. Where are the documents stored once sent?